-Silicon Valley tech firm Bossa Nova has chosen Sheffield for its first UK base.
+Silicon Valley tech firm picks Sheffield for UK base

 The firm, which recently deployed its services into Walmart in the United States, said it expects the new Yorkshire operation to grow rapidly.